Flight-Free-UK/flight_free_uk_website/source/posts/tips-on-talking-about-a-socially-awkward-topic.html.markdown

 author: FlightFree UK
 read_time_minute: 2
 ---
-### Talking about climate action is always a challenge.
+### Talking about flying less is always a challenge.

-##### For many people, the scale of the problem is so huge that it’s impossible to contemplate how we might do something about it.
+##### For many people, the scale of the climate problem is so huge that it’s impossible to contemplate how we might do something about it.
 For others, any action we take as individuals seems futile.
 Many others might not be aware just how urgent taking climate action is.

 One of the most important parts of climate action is simply talking about it.
 Use our tips to help you to get that difficult conversation started.